amitsaini0001/ios-xstrings-localization-translator/README.md

 - Supports string variations (plurals, device-specific)

 ### Translation Quality & Performance
-- **Batch Translation**: All strings for a language are translated in a single API call (much faster!)
+- **Batch Translation**: All strings for a language are trasnlated under single conetxt multiple strings batch format
 - Includes string comments as context for better translations
 - AI sees all strings together, providing better consistency
 - Preserves all placeholders in the correct positions